cjnankervis/Re-Climate/Validation/Results/Readme.md

-This folder contains the validation results from the Python scripts provided, alongside the raw input data, in the format:
+Validation results from scripts provided in the format:
 *{MM}_{YYYY}_{LEAD TIME}*

 # TABLE OF RESULTS